LobsterRavioli/my-nvim-setup/README.md

 ```bash
  nvim lua/my_config/packer.lua
 ```
-4. Run the comand `:PackSync` in the neovim "shell".
+4. Run the comand `:PackSync` on the neovim "shell".
 5. You should ready to go.

 # Keybinding Cheetsheet